dibyendumajumdar/ravi-vscode-debugger/README.md

 * Launch a Ravi/Lua program and stop on entry
 * Step through code (stepin, stepout, next all behave as stepin)
 * Continue works, but pause doesn't.
-Note that the execution is very slow under the debugger.
-* Set breakpoints at line/source level
+* Set breakpoints at line/source level (but see issue below)
 * Only local variables are shown in the Variables window right now; number of variables displayed is limited to 120.
 * Tables are expanded to one level only - expansion limited to 120 elements
 * Lua stdout and stderr are redirected to the debugger
-* The debugger can step into dynamically generated Lua code
+* The debugger can step into dynamically generated Lua code (but see issue below)
 * No recognition of Ravi specific type information yet
 * Has been tested briefly on Windows 10 and OSX so far
 * Various hard coded limits - e.g. number of breakpoints limited to 20